varnish/Varnish-Book/varnish_book.rst

    When Varnish reads ``<!--esi <esi:include src="/body"/> -->``, it triggers a request with URL ``/body``.
    The result of this request replaces the ``<!--esi -->`` tag.

+   Since there are two different requests, one for the root ``/`` resource and other for the ``/body`` resource, you can handle their cached objects separately.
+   For example, you can set different TTLs for them or apply different invalidation policies.

    We have counted the expected body length after the substitution and assert it in the VTC, but if you do not trust us, you can easily see the replacement by executing::

      varnishtest -v e00004.vtc | grep "chunk|"